 Girls are told not to be bossy in the same way that women are led to believe they’re not meant to be bosses.
 BOSSY Chicago exists to change that.

 We exist to uplift and support women and non-binary small business owners in our city.
 We think it’s bullshit that women spend 80% of consumer dollars in the U.S. but our businesses only earn 12% of the revenue.

 Money is power.
-And we have the power to move the needle for female entrepreneurs.
+And we have the power to move the needle for women entrepreneurs.
 Where we spend our money means something, whether we are aware of it or not.
 We choose to shift our purchasing power, slowly but surely, to women.
 And we’re starting by supporting the women-owned small business in our own neighborhoods.

 We believe in showing up to support women in our community.
 Conversations are important, but doing something is powerful.
 Feminism is about the everyday work of uplifting the women around us.
 It’s time to show up with our dollars and buy women-owned.